m-boualami/m-boualami.github.io/_projects/test.md

 }
 </style>

-> With the rise of digital platforms, the barriers to publishing music have never been lower, and in principle, the path to success has been democratised: any artist can share their work online, and any listener, anywhere, can discover it.
-Yet the music industry has long been structured by gatekeeping, where success depended on being in the right place and knowing the right people.
-Has digitisation truly dissolved these barriers, or do geography and social ties still matter?

 <div class="tabs">
-  <span class="tab-button active" onclick="openTab('tab1', this)">Onglet 1</span>
+  <span class="tab-button active" onclick="openTab('tab1', this)"> Abstract </span>
-  <span class="tab-button" onclick="openTab('tab2', this)">Onglet 2</span>
+  <span class="tab-button" onclick="openTab('tab2', this)"> Method </span>
+  <span class="tab-button" onclick="openTab('tab3', this)"> Data </span>
 </div>

-<div id="tab1" class="tab-content" style="display:block;">Contenu 1</div>
-<div id="tab2" class="tab-content" style="display:none;">Contenu 2</div>
+<div id="tab1" class="tab-content" style="display:block;"> With the rise of digital platforms, the barriers to publishing music have never been lower, and in principle, the path to success has been democratised: any artist can share their work online, and any listener, anywhere, can discover it.
+Yet the music industry has long been structured by gatekeeping, where success depended on being in the right place and knowing the right people.
+Has digitisation truly dissolved these barriers, or do geography and social ties still matter? /div>
+<div id="tab2" class="tab-content" style="display:none;"> Sample « rising stars » and analyse as opposed to « super stars ».
+Build typology of success with curve fitting.
+Network analysis for proximity index. </div>
+<div id="tab2" class="tab-content" style="display:none;"> Full listening histories of 50k randomly selected users from january 2020 to december 2022. </div>

 <script>
 function openTab(id, el) {